ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-sell-products.md

 13. Repeat steps 9 through 12 for every item that you want to sell to the customer.

    The totals under the lines are automatically calculated as you create or modify lines.
 14. A new customer card displays the information on the selected customer template.
 Fill in the remaining fields.
-For more information, see [Register New Customers](sales-how-register-new-customers.md).
+Pro více informací navštivte <x3/>Evidence nového zákazníka<x4/>.
 15. When you have completed the customer card, choose the **OK** button to return to the **Sales Order** page.

    Several fields on the sales order are now filled with information that you specified on the new customer card.